Shuttle Bus P5 Opera – Van Eeden

 When?

-As soon as the shuttle service schedule is available, you will find it in our app and our route planner.
-Schedules will also be available at the stops.
+You can find the shuttle service schedule in our app and our route planner.
+Schedules are also available at the stops.

 DayTimeFrequency